ericwoolard/Argo-Server-Query-Tool/README.md

 ## Features

-* Create multiple server lists and view live updates for Ping, Map, Players, Version, and Score (if using getpugscore plugin)
+* Create multiple server lists and view live updates for Ping, Map, Players, Version, and Score (if using ASQT-PugStats plugin)
 * Send RCON commands to any server, or all servers in the list at once (useful for loading a map on all servers at once)
 * Easily kick/ban any player from a server and/or TeamSpeak through the player list section
 * Add info to a server by right clicking>Add Info to easily keep track of your servers